YoungFizz/Flipper-Pod/README.md

 # RFID #
+For 13.56Mhz RFID cards, the device uses the extremly cheap PN532.
+The PN532 is a compact device capable of read and write of Mifare and Iso 14443A cards.
+The RFID compoments are detachable and has a 3d-printed box with external GPIO ports to connect it.

- - Clone 13.56Mhz RFID cards ( MIFARE and ISO 14443A )
+ - Read 13.56Mhz RFID cards
- - Write 13.56Mhz RFID cards ( MIFARE and ISO 14443A )
+ - Write 13.56Mhz RFID cards
- - Save clone to SD card ( MIFARE and ISO 14443A )
+ - Save clone to SD card
- - Write from SD card ( MIFARE and ISO 14443A )
+ - Write from SD card (
  - Show UID from SD card
  - Write last cloned RFID